-After confirming the above, locate the interview site on Google Street View.
-Conduct online reconnaissance of the area to pinpoint the main entrance, the car park or, if travelling by public transport, the nearest bus stop or train station.
-This way you will know exactly when you need to leave your home, work or hotel to arrive on time, and you’re less likely to get lost en route.
+After confirmation, locate the interview site on Google Street View.
+Conduct online reconnaissance of the area to pinpoint the main entrance, the car park, or (if travelling by public transport) the nearest bus stop/train station.
+This way you’ll know exactly when you need to leave to ensure a timely arrival — plus, you’re less likely to get lost.

-If you happen to run late, be sure to contact the organisation in advance to warn them.
+If you do happen to run late, be sure to contact the organisation in advance.
 Arriving late without prior warning will lead to negative assumptions about your professionalism.

 For more job search advice tailored to senior managers and executives…